csplinter/datastax-serverless-examples/aws/SETUP-README.md

-# Cassandra REST API with AWS Lambda in Node.js
+# Prerequisites Setup

-## Procedure
+## Cassandra REST API with AWS Lambda in Node.js

 In this example we will manually set up a DataStax Distribution of Apache Cassandra instance in AWS EC2, the same could also be done with Apache Cassandra or DataStax Enterprise.

 ### Launch an instance in AWS EC2